-Solo travel is exhilarating and is an experience everyone should try once
+Solo travel is an exhilarating experience everyone should try once

-One of the best moments of my life was standing on the deck of a ferry boat in Aurlandsfjord, Norway, travelling through one of the world’s most picturesque fjords.
+One of the best moments of my life was when I was standing on the deck of a ferry boat in Aurlandsfjord, Norway, travelling through one of the world’s most picturesque fjords.

 As I took a deep breath of the crisp fresh air, surrounded by snow-capped mountains with the colourful buildings of the fishing villages on the horizon, I felt incredibly grateful to witness something so beautiful.